- File format and geometry

 2009 and later boundaries

 NHGIS generally derived 2009 and later boundaries from the corresponding TIGER/Line release, as indicated by the Basis in the Data Finder.
-In each case, NHGIS modified the TIGER/Line definitions only by erasing coastal water areas.
+In each case, NHGIS modified the TIGER/Line geometry only by projecting the data and erasing coastal water areas.
 For the 2009 boundary files, NHGIS used 2010 TIGER/Line coastlines to erase coastal water areas.

 Because the Census Bureau made major accuracy improvements to TIGER/Line features between the 2000 and 2008 TIGER/Line releases, the original NHGIS shapefiles based on 2000 TIGER/Line features are not comparable with newer TIGER/Line data.
 We therefore generated new 2008-based boundary files by systematically realigning the boundaries for tracts and counties to fit with 2008 TIGER/Line features, a process referred to as conflation.
 These conflated NHGIS boundary files are identified as "2008 TIGER/Line +" in the Basis column found in the Select Data grid.